NguyenDa18/danh-was-here/_data/blog/2021-01-12-using-sharepoint-with-python.md

 Below is a simple script in which I use the Python `requests` library to query SharePoint using the "Retrieve a file that is attached to that list item" query, providing the access token in the headers.
 The key is that we want the response to be in _bytes_.

 For half an hour I was getting into ugly parsing territory because I was using `response.text`, not `response.content`.
-The former would return a string of the returned Excek byte data that would lead to parsing issues because of alien characters.
+The former would return a string of the returned Excel byte data that would lead to parsing issues because of alien characters.
 The latter would return a byte array, which you could inspect with: `print(type(response.content))`.
 I called `strip()` to clean up the bytes some more.
 Then I used the `openpyxl` library which I was familiar with before to load in the bytes and read the Excel Worksheet -basically the behavior I wanted with a Microsoft Graph API call.
 It's as simple as that!

 ```python
 # sharepoint_read_excel_demo.py